wbhart/Weber1/index.md

 QQ'QQ' = QQQ'Q' = QQ'
 $$

-and this is according to §4, 1. the characteristic that QQ' is a group.
+and this is according to §4, 1. the characteristic that QQ\textrm' is a group.
 That it is a normal divisor of P follows then according to §4, 2. from

 $$
 QQ'B = QB Q' = BQQ'